 Risk Description and potential consequences Treatment strategies employed by the Group Brand Possible damage or loss of market appeal to the brands or the image of the Group's brands.
 The Group addresses this risk through keeping abreast of economic and consumer data/research, innovative product development and brand management.
 Also refer to the aforementioned strategy which details the prominence of brand positioning as a key component of the strategy.
 Fashion Failure to design and deliver products that appeal to customers.
 The Group addresses this risk through customer feedback, innovative product development and brand building.
 Also refer to the aforementioned strategy which details the prominence of product design and innovation as a key component of the strategy.
 Macro-economic environment to various factors including movements in the Australian and international capital markets, interest rates, foreign currency exchange rates, inflation, consumer sentiment, macro-economic conditions in the markets in which Group operates (including any significant and extended economic downturn in Australia, Asia, North America, Europe and South America), change in government, fiscal, monetary The Group does not have any dependencies on key Currency fluctuations and movements in these currencies could have an impact on the Group's profitability and net asset position.
 This risk arises when assets and liabilities, and forecasted purchases and sales are denominated in a currency other than the functional currency of the respective entities.
 As sales are mainly denominated in the respective local The input pricing risk is mitigated to an extent by product purchase hedging, but significant movements in the USD still impact the comparability of profitability of seasons between financial years.
-Whilst the Group's principal borrowing facility is a USD denominated term loan, this in itself does not create an income statement foreign exchange risk as at 30 June specifically.
-It does however create volatility in debt covenant and credit ratios (refer debt covenant section below) as it is subject to translation at the spot rate at balance date / covenant date.
-Currency exposure arising from the net assets of the Group's foreign operations is managed primarily through Debt covenants significant decline in revenue or earnings or a further material change in the AUD:USD exchange rate may require the Group to seek amendments, waivers of Competition The Group addresses this risk by focusing on innovative product development and brand building to promote customer loyalty and remunerating employees fairly.
+Debt covenants significant decline in revenue or earnings or a further material change in the AUD:USD exchange rate may require the Group to seek amendments, waivers of Competition